JamesNXN/TNN-Assesment-3/docs/RiskAssessmentandMitigation.rst

 High severity = A major set back which could affect the whole project.

-These colours were chosen due to their natural association with severity which is well known.
 The sixth and final column details how we will aim to avoid such a risk and deal with it.

 The overall table is split into sections which group together similar